 Again, the numbers to memorize and call in a real emergency are 113 and 118.

-In Milan the closest hospital to the Residence Pola is the Ospedale Niguarda, tel.
-02-6444-1 (a little more than two miles from the Residence).
+In Milan the best hospital is Ospedale Niguarda, tel.
+02-6444-1 (four miles from the Residence Pian della Nave).
 The closest hospital to IULM (only half a mile) is the Ospedale San Paolo, tel.
 02-81-841.

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):